-Annually, an absolute threshold is defined for process water consumption used in water-steam circuits in all thermal power plants in Portugal.
-This target is defined annually and takes into account past and projections of the hydrological conditions in Iberia.
-In addition to risk mitigation, this target was also defined to reduce costs and EDP's environmental impacts.
+Annually, an absolute threshold is defined for potable water consumption (e.g. human consumption, baths, cleaning, some irrigation) in all thermal power plants in Portugal.
+This target is defined annually and takes into account past and projected consumptions.
+This target was defined to reduce costs and EDP's environmental impacts.